fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``fish_user_paths``, an array of directories that are prepended to ``PATH``.
 This can be a universal variable.

 - ``umask``, the current file creation mask.
-The preferred way to change the umask variable is through the `umask <cmds/umask.html>`_ function.
+The preferred way to change the umask variable is through the :ref:`umask <cmd-umask>` function.
 An attempt to set umask to an invalid value will always fail.

 - ``BROWSER``, the user's preferred web browser.
 If this variable is set, fish will use the specified browser instead of the system default browser to display the fish documentation.